Why Care to Live Sustainably?

 Why live in a sustainable way?
 Good question!
-The most obvious explanation is to not ruin our environment: to not destroy all the trees, make fish go extinct, etc. Let’s keep the environment as it is with the current systems and species.
+The most obvious explanation is to not ruin our environment, not destroy all the trees, and make animal life go extinct.
+Let’s keep the environment as it is with the current systems and species.
 Let’s preserve the environment and not make a negative impact on the planet.
 All these things I think are great and any environmentalist would agree.
 And this is the reason provided by most people that are currently promoting and pushing for change.
 However, unless you truly like to go hiking and see nature beyond human life, or if you like to eat food that is harvested from the wild, then you might not care about saving it.
 To just to protect the environment requires you to make the actions of living sustainably out of the goodness of your heart, for the most part.

-The choices we make today might not affect your lifetime, but it will affect your children, and their children, so the only person that should not care about living sustainably is the one who does not want to have children and does not care about humanity’s continued existence.
-I cannot necessarily judge a person who thinks this way.
+The choices we make today might not affect your lifetime, but it will affect your children, and their children.
+I imagine there are some people without children or who don’t wish to have them that might not care about humanity’s continued existence and I cannot necessarily judge anyone who thinks this way.
 My only comment is that humans are pretty cool creatures, and even though they can be selfish and do harm sometimes, many of us do beautiful things.
-If you have a negative outlook on the human race, try to think of our potential and what the future humans could be like, and not simply what they are now..
+If you have a negative outlook on the human race, try to think of our potential and what the future humans could be like, and not simply what they are now.

-However, despite how well we take care of the planet, the unfortunate reality is that our Sun–which all life depends on–is going to burn out in the distant future.
-The Sun is this planet’s primary source of energy, and we need some form of energy to survive.
-Plants grow from the Sun’s energy and we eat the plants; the Sun’s energy evaporates water and makes clouds to create rain… even wind is made from the Sun due to temperature fluctuations in the rotating planet and warm air interacting with cool air.
-Without the Sun, I think it is obvious we are toast.
-All stars, including our Sun, have a life span, and will eventually die (just like all other things), so there is a deadline of when this planet will not be livable.
+However, despite how well we take care of the planet, the unfortunate reality is that our sun—upon which all life depends—is going to burn out in the distant future.
+The sun is this planet’s primary source of energy, and we need some form of energy to survive.
+Plants grow from the sun’s energy and we eat the plants; the sun’s energy evaporates water and makes clouds to create rain.
+Even wind is made from the sun due to temperature fluctuations in the rotating planet and warm air interacting with cool air.
+Without the sun, all life perishes.
+All stars, including our sun, have a lifespan and will eventually die (just like all other things), so there is a deadline of when this planet will not be livable.

 Maybe you think humans only belong on planet Earth and should die with this planet.
 Yes, we were born out of this Earth, and of course this is our ancestral home.
 We only exist the way we are because of the things that have happened in the past and the conditions leading to our existence.
 But all life forms seek to continue their existence wherever they can.
 They try to live in all conditions and test their boundaries.
 There may even be some life on our planet that has traveled from elsewhere.
 Seeds from plants drift in the wind and land all over in an attempt to simply exist.
 I think it is the nature of all living things to try to continue to exist and evolve.
 Therefore, I think our attempt to leave our dying sun to attempt to exist is natural.
 We don’t know what the future holds, but we can hope for the best and make our best effort.